Tenma-Server/Tenma/README.md

 1. Add your comics to the `tenmaserver/files` directory.
 2. If you're using the ComicVine API:
-	1. In your browser, go to `127.0.0.1:8000/admin`.
-	2. Under "Comics", click "Settings".
+	1. In Tenma, click the Settings button in the top-right corner.
-	3. Enter in your ComicVine API Key, and click "Save".
+	2. Enter in your ComicVine API Key, and click "Save".
-	4. Click "View Site" in the top right-corner.
-3. In Tenma, click the "Import Comics" button in the top-right corner.
+3. In Tenma, click the settings button in the top-right corner.
+4. Click the "Import Comics" button.
-3. Wait for the page to reload, and your comics will be showing.
+5. Wait for the page to reload, and your comics will be showing.
 If you're using the ComicVine API, this can take some time.
 The more metadata gathered, the faster it will be over time.

 ## Supported filetypes ##